Federal Express Flight 705: In popular culture

-The attempted hijacking of Flight 705 was featured in "Fight for Your Life", a season-three (2005) episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the U.S., and Air Crash Investigation in the UK), which included interviews with the flight crew.
+The attempted hijacking of Flight 705 was featured in "Fight for Your Life", a season-three (2005) episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the U.S., and Air Crash Investigation in the UK and Australia), which included interviews with the flight crew.
 The dramatization was broadcast with the title "Suicide Attack" in the United Kingdom, Australia, and Asia.

 The sixth episode of UK TV series Black Box (called Survival in the Sky in the U.S.), "Sky Crimes", also features the attempted takeover using audio between air traffic control and the crew.

 The book Hijacked: The True Story of the Heroes of Flight 705, written by Dave Hirschman, was published in 1997.

+The American History comedic podcast The Dollop covered this incident in its 160th episode.